-Budget Assumption Commentary on Robustness The treatment of inflation and interest rates 0% has been assumed for the 2012/13 pay award, and 1% for the 2013/14 and 2014/15 pay awards.
-A vacancy factor has been built into the budgets for all 3 years, which should be achieved 'naturally'.
+Budget Assumption Commentary on Robustness The treatment of inflation and interest 1% has been assumed for the 2013/14 pay award, and 1% for the 2014/15 and 2015/16 pay awards. rates A vacancy factor has been built into the budgets for all 3 years, which should be achieved 'naturally'.
 The treatment of demand led pressures All Heads of Service have reviewed their base budgets, including demand led pressures.
 Directorates are expected to put forward management and policy actions to manage additional demand within the relevant legislation either within the relevant budget or by reprioritising the Directorate budgets.
 The budgets for demand led services in the Housing Directorate have been calculated using previous trends and forecasts of the volatility of expenditure demands and income streams, taking account of the current economic climate.
-The implementation of the Localism Act and Welfare Reform through out the year are forecast as high risk to the delivery of the budget as numbers of re possession, homeless; use of temporary accommodation and Bed and Breakfast are increasingly volatile.'
-The treatment of efficiency savings/productivity All Directors and Heads of Service have a responsibility to ensure the efficient delivery of services, and that efficiency savings proposed are realistic in terms of both the level of savings and the timing. gains.
+The Welfare Reform changes are likely to have an impact as the new arrangements are implemented, the situation will be closely monitored.
+The treatment of efficiency savings/productivity gains.
+All Directors and Heads of Service have a responsibility to ensure the efficient delivery of services, and that efficiency savings proposed are realistic in terms of both the level of savings and the timing.
 The Housing Directorate has reviewed the services to establish whether services can be delivered more efficiently.
-Savings have been identified through service restructure and an increase in fee income within the Housing Solutions Service Financial Risks inherent in any significant partnerships, major outsourcing or major capital developments The Housing Directorate will manage existing financial risks through consistent monitoring of the revenue budget and capital programme and by identifying, implementing, and monitoring management actions should any overspends arise.
-The availability of other funds to deal with major contingencies.
-The Housing Directorate has the Rent Deposit Scheme Reserve available to it.
+Savings have been identified through service restructure and an increase in fee income within the Housing Solutions Service.
+Financial Risks inherent in any significant partnerships, major outsourcing or major capital developments The Housing Directorate will manage existing financial risks through consistent monitoring of the revenue budget and capital programme and by identifying, implementing, and monitoring management actions should any overspends arise.
+The availability of other funds to deal The Housing Directorate has the Rent Deposit Scheme Reserve available to it. with major contingencies.
 The Housing Directorate will continue to monitor volatile budgets in year and produce a managed response to budget pressures.
 The Directorate's track record in budget and financial management.
-The Housing Directorate's recent track record of financial management is that as at month 10 the Housing General Fund is forecasting an over spend of £26k for 2011/12.
+The Housing Directorate's recent track record of financial management is that as at month 9 the Housing General Fund is forecasting an over spend of £101k for 2012/13.
 The Directorate's capacity to manage in-year budget pressures The Housing Directorate undertakes regular monthly monitoring to identify budget pressures and savings promptly.
 It endeavours to develop and monitor appropriate action plans and implement solutions to address such pressures as necessary.